rocky-linux/documentation/docs/guides/security/firewalld.md

 !!!
 Warning

-    If you're working on a remote server or VPS, hold off on that last instruction! *NEVER remove the `ssh` service from a remote server* unless you have another way to access the shell (see below).
+    Hold of on that last instruction If you are working on a remote server or VPS! *NEVER remove the `ssh` service from a remote server* unless you have another way to access the shell (see below).

-    If you lock yourself out of `ssh` access via the firewall, you'll need to (in the worst-case scenarios) go fix your server in person, contact support, or possibly reinstall the OS from your control panel (depending on whether the server is physical or virtual).
+     Suppose you lock yourself out of ssh access via the firewall.
+In that case, you will need to (in the worst-case scenarios) fix your server in person, contact support, or possibly reinstall the OS from your control panel (depending on whether the server is physical or virtual).

-### Using A New Zone - Adding Administrative IPs
+### Using a new zone - Adding administrative IPs

 Now just repeat our original steps using the "admin" zone: